MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 ---
 title: "Upgrade from Dynamcis GP 2013"
-description: "See the module upgrade information to verify the upgrade from [!INCLUDE[prodshort](../includes/prodshort.md)] Release 2013."
+description: "See the module upgrade information to verify the upgrade from Dynamics GP Release 2013."
 keywords: "upgrade"
 author: edupont04
 ms.author: edupont